 Maybe you are returning to Mass with children for the first time.
 If so, please don’t worry if your baby is crying at Mass.
 There will be many people there who are parents and remember what it is like taking a baby to Mass.
 Many parishes have a ‘crying room’ at the back where you can take your baby if you want to; you can still follow along with the Mass while in there.

-For older children it is good to bring something along with you (like a prayer book or bible story or children’s missal) to help focus them.
+For older children, it is good to bring something along with you (like a prayer book or bible story or children’s missal) to help focus them.

 Before going to receive Communion, invite Jesus into your heart and try to be very present in the moment.
-Spend time in the pew afterwards talking to Jesus and thanking Him for all He has given you.
+Spend time in the pew afterward talking to Jesus and thanking Him for all He has given you.
 You can see this article and video for an explanation of what is happening during this moment.

 If you are up for it and can find a priest before mass, here’s a very helpful explanation of how to go to confession.
 Going back to Mass is much more than just a ritual, it’s an authentic encounter with Christ and we want our hearts cleaned up and in order so that we can give Him the welcome He deserves!
 Check out your local parish’s website for confession times.